-Withholding allowances are exemptions from federal income tax.
+Withholding allowances are exemptions from income tax.
 Employees can claim withholding allowances on Form W-4, which you use to calculate the total withholding.
-As an employee claims more exemptions, you will withhold less federal income tax from their wages.
-As an employee claims fewer exemptions, you will withhold more federal income tax from their wages.
+As an employee claims more exemptions, you will withhold less income tax from their wages.
+As an employee claims fewer exemptions, you will withhold more income tax from their wages.

 How many allowances can an employee claim?

 Employees can claim as many withholding allowances as applies to them.
 Employees can use the worksheets on Form W-4 to determine their withholding allowances.

 Employees can claim federal tax withholding allowances for:

 - Their spouse

 - Child Tax Credit

 The more situations on the worksheets that apply to the employee, the more withholding allowances the employee can claim.